Housing advice

 Contact us for further information.

-Your landlord should only access your home for reasonable purposes, such as, to make repairs or to show prospective tenants around the property.
-They should give you 24 hours written notice before they visit unless urgent or emergency repairs are required.
-If your landlord keeps turning up unannounced or comes into your house without notice or permission, this may be harassment.
+If you are in a joint tenancy, your landlord should only access your home for reasonable purposes, such as to make repairs or to show prospective tenants around the property.
+They should give you at least 24 hours written notice before they visit unless the matter is urgent or emergency repairs are required.
+If you landlord keeps turning up unannounced or comes into your house without permission, this may be harassment.

 Shelter breaks this down to ensure you know your rights and includes a template letter you can use to let your landlord know your rights.